Remote working: how it works and how it changes work. A real business philosophy, based on flexibility, autonomy, and virtuality.

 Despite data attesting to the potential of remote working, some companies, particularly in countries like Italy, continue to prefer face-to-face working.
 But why?

 In addition to this, there is still a widespread belief that if an employee cannot be controlled, they will produce less.
-That's why so many companies force professionals, who could do their job in remote working, to go to the office.
+That's why so many companies force professionals, who could do their job remotely working, to go to the office.

 Microsoft has carried out a study, involving over 600 managers and employees of large Italian companies, to find out how work has changed following the health emergency and the results obtained.